-Once the Auto Train is put together and leaves Amtrak’s rail yard, it then travels on tracks owned by CSX.
+Once the Auto Train is put together and leaves Amtrak’s rail yard, it travels on tracks owned by CSX.
 Once the train is on CSX tracks, they are in charge of dispatching it and occasionally causing delays due to freight interference.
-As of 2018 data (last info I could find), it was running 73% on-time; this means it either arrived early or up to 15 minutes late.
+As of 2018 data (last info I could find), it was running 73% on time; this means it either arrived early or up to 15 minutes late.

 The most economical way to ride the Auto Train is coach class.
 The coach accommodations include a reclining seat with a foot and leg rest.
 Additionally, there are outlets, reading lights, overhead storage, and the lounge and cafe car.

 Coach passengers are responsible for purchasing the food for their journey.
 Either by bringing meals and snacks on the train or buying them from the cafe.
-You can eat the food you purchased anywhere on the train.
+You can eat the food you bought anywhere on the train.
 But due to FDA regulations, only food purchased in the cafe food is allowed in that area.
 Passengers can eat the snacks and meals they brought onboard in the Sightseer lounge car or at the passenger’s seat.
 Coach passengers can only consume alcohol they bought on the train and must keep theirs packed.

 Restrooms are on the lower level of the coaches and sightseer cars.
 The lower level of the coach cars also has reserved seating and storage.

 Going between cars is done on the upper level, and the lower level is where you get on and off the train.